 Being of Swiss manufacture the lathe was not only made from the finest quality material but built to the very highest standards - and given a superb cosmetic finish.
 It was also, naturally, extremely expensive.
 For an interesting comparison of designs, see the following examples of other "Combination Machines":

 Almkvist, Ames Triplex, Adcock & Shipley, Dalton, Dainichi, Hommel, Kitchen & Wade, Kneller, Labormil, Leinweber, Metalmaster (Impetus), Murad Bormilathe, Piho, Rindis, Sacia, Scope and Siome.

-An experienced Astoba user reports: I first used the machine when an 18-year old apprentice - and was very taken by its silky-smooth motions, dependable repeatability and the rapidity in reconfiguring the set-ups.
+An experienced Astoba user reports: I first used the machine when an 18-year-old apprentice - and was very taken by its silky-smooth motions, dependable repeatability and rapidity in reconfiguring the set-ups.
 However, some 70% of the 10-minute change-over time had to be devoted to ensuring that all the ground slides were meticulous cleaned to ensure that they mated without damage.
 Having used an ASTOBA one ''just knows" that there are no serious competitors - there is simply no need to survey the market.
-It's also interesting to note that the physically much bigger THIEL 58 has, functionally, only slightly larger movements and capacity; for example: longitudinal table movement 12.0" versus 10.5"; spindle nose to table the same; ram movement 6.5" versus 6.0" - a comparison of each machine's bulk does not indicate this near similarity.
-Of course, on heavy milling jobs with high rates of metal removal, the Thiel would be far superior but for more delicate toolroom tasks the Astoba really is astonishingly versatile..
+It's also interesting to note that the physically much bigger THIEL 58 has, functionally, only slightly larger movements and capacity; for example a longitudinal table movement of 12.0" versus 10.5"; spindle nose to table the same; ram movement 6.5" versus 6.0" - a comparison of each machine's bulk does not indicate this near similarity.
+Of course, on heavy milling jobs with high rates of metal removal, the Thiel would be far superior - but for more delicate toolroom tasks the Astoba really is astonishingly versatile..